swift502/MagChess/README.md

 ![](images/hw.webp)

-The `kicad/pcb` is designed to fit the modified underside of the lego chessboard construction found in `bricklink_studio/chessboard.io`.
+The PCB in `kicad/pcb` is designed to fit a modified underside of the lego chessboard construction found in `bricklink_studio/chessboard.io`.

 The PCB needs the following components soldered onto it: